 Documents applicant MUST bring to the appointment:

-1) Monthly Income Documentation for the month prior to your appointment date.
+1) Monthly Income Documentation for 90 days prior to your appointment date.

 Acceptable proof of income is: